alisw/AliPhysics/OADB/EMCAL/READMEoadb.txt

 - 20190118: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with calibs for LHC17c,d,f,g + fix for LHC17n
 - 20190124: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with calibs for LHC16g, LHC18f, LHC18g
 - 20190129: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with calibs for LHC18m
+- 20190206: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with calibs for LHC18e

 */